Pennsylvania State Aid Programs

 The Pennsylvania Higher Education Assistance Agency (PHEAA) was created by the Pennsylvania General Assembly in 1963 to improve higher education opportunities for residents of the Commonwealth.
 Over the years, it has evolved into one of the nation’s leading student aid organization offering many types of scholarships to those that qualify.
 (Source: 2015-16 Financial Aid Resource Manual, PHEAA, page 10).

 Click the tabs to learn more.

-In order to receive a State Grant, a student must demonstrate financial need and meet all eligibility requirements.
-To be considered for a PHEAA State Grant you must meet the following criteria:
+In order to receive a PA State Grant, a student must demonstrate financial need and meet all eligibility requirements.
+To be considered for a PA State Grant you must meet the following criteria:

 - Have earned less than a Bachelor’s degree.

 - File the FAFSA before the state deadline (see below for filing dates).

 - Demonstrate exceptional financial need.